 Bed Bug Heat Treatment

 Exterminators such as Pure Pest Solutions use heat treatments for bed bug pest control.
-The idea is here the heat goes straight to the bed bugs where they rest and live killing them within 15 minutes.
+The idea here is that the heat goes straight to the bed bugs where they rest and live, killing them within 15 minutes.
 This also goes for the eggs as well.
 A dry steam is used to penetrate harder to reach areas such as within walls.
 A spray is then applied around skirting boards to catch any stragglers as they dry out.
 This technique is the gold standard in pest control and generally brings with it a warranty period.
-This option for bed bugs has many benefits, it only takes one day for the treatment to be effective, so the stress is dealt with quickly.
+This option for bed bugs has many benefits: It only takes one day for the treatment to be effective, so the stress is dealt with quickly.
 There is very little preparation required compared to the spray, so saves you time.
 An extremely low level of chemicals is used, so safe for all the family.
-Pest Controllers using Heat treatments for bed bugs do tend to be more expensive, due to the specialist equipment and guarantee, however overall worth considering, considering the benefits.
+Pest controllers using Heat treatments for bed bugs do tend to be more expensive, due to the specialist equipment and guarantee, however overall worth considering, considering the benefits.

 The third technique to rid your house of bed bugs would be to use a carpet steamer to all areas of the bed and a residual spray both in and around the infested areas.
 This approach can be done without the need of a pest controller but will have mixed results.

-If you have any questions about bed bugs or how to get rid of them then please don’t hesitate to get in touch either by phone or email.
+If you have any questions about bed bugs or how to get rid of them. then please don’t hesitate to get in touch either by phone or email.
 More details can be found on this site: www.purepest.uk.
-We are always happy to give advise and talk through your situation.
+We are always happy to give advice and talk through your situation.